opensim-org/opensim-core/DevelopmentProposals/reporterColumnLabels/reporterColumnLabels.md

 - The TableReporter should use a default column name that is very likely to be meaningful.

 ### Architecture
-The selected design involves five main changes:
+The selected design involves six main changes:

 1. Rename "annotation" to "alias" (e.g., `AbstractInput::getAnnotation()` becomes `AbstractInput::getAlias()`).
 2. If the user provides the optional second argument when connecting an Output to an Input, store the string as the Input's alias; otherwise, the alias remains null.